abijnv/coursera_rcode/README.md

 This repository contains my submission for Course Project in the Practical Machine Learning track on Coursera.

-The goal of this project is to predict Human activity recognition, which is defined in the “classe” variable in the training dataset.
+The goal of this project is to predict Human activity recognition, which is defined in the â€œclasseâ€ variable in the training dataset.

 #Contents of this repository

->README.md : This document
+1.README.md : This document

->projectReport.Rmd : The R Markdown file describing the analysis.
-The results of the prediction of 20 test cases is also mentioned in the last section of this document.
+2.Human_activity_rec.rmd : The R Markdown file describing the analysis.
+The results of the prediction of 20 test cases is also mentioned in this document.

->projectReport.md and projectReport.html - the markdown and html files are generated using knitr on the projectReport.Rmd.
+3.Human_activity_rec.md and projectReport.html - the markdown and html files are generated using knitr on the projectReport.Rmd.